surveyjs/survey-analytics/docs/set-up-table-view-react.md

 }
 ```

-The table view should be rendered in a page element.
+The Table View should be rendered in a page element.
 Add this element to the component markup, as shown below.

 ```js
 // Uncomment the following line if you are using Next.js: